syncfusion-content/blazor-docs/blazor/file-manager/getting-started-with-wasm-app.md

 # Getting Started with Blazor FileManager Component

-This section briefly explains about how to include [Blazor FileManager](https://www.syncfusion.com/blazor-components/blazor-file-manager) component in your Blazor Server App and Blazor WebAssembly App using Visual Studio.
+This section briefly explains about how to include [Blazor FileManager](https://www.syncfusion.com/blazor-components/blazor-file-manager) component in your Blazor WebAssembly App using Visual Studio.

 ## Prerequisites